scheme-requests-for-implementation/srfi-126/srfi-126.md

 semantics) is ignored.

-The R6RS hashtables API is favored over SRFI-69 because the latter contains serious flaws.
-In particular, exposing the hash functions for the `eq?` and `eqv?` procedures is a hindrance for Scheme implementations with a moving garbage collector.
+The R6RS hashtables API is favored over SRFI-69 because the latter contains a crucial flaw: exposing the hash functions for the `eq?` and `eqv?` procedures is a hindrance for Scheme implementations with a moving garbage collector.
 SRFI-125 works around this by allowing the user-provided hash function passed to `make-hash-table` to be ignored by the implementation, and allowing the `hash-table-hash-function` procedure to return `#f` instead of the hash function passed to `make-hash-table`.
 R6RS avoids the issue by providing dedicated constructors for `eq?` and `eqv?` based hashtables, and returning `#f` when their hash function is queried.

+While the SRFI is based on the R6RS hashtables API instead of SRFI-69, the provided utility procedures nevertheless make it relatively straightforward to change code written for SRFI-69 to use the API specified herein.

 The utility procedures provided by this SRFI in addition to the R6RS API may be categorized as follows: